rpthms/nft-geo-filter/README.md

 provide the name of the interface that's connected to the internet by using the `--interface` flag.
 The interface is needed because netdev tables work on a per-interface basis.

+# Allow mode exceptions
+When you use `--allow`, certain rules are added along with the regular filtering rules to ensure that your regular traffic is not impeded.
+These rules ensure that:

+1. Traffic from private IPv4 address ranges and link-local IPv6 address ranges are allowed to pass through.
+2. Traffic from the localhost is allowed to pass through.
+3. Non-IP traffic such as ARP is not blocked when using the netdev table.

 # What do I need to add to my nftables config?
 **Nothing!** Since this script creates a separate nftables table to filter your